Continuing fitness to practise

 We want to meet the expectation from members of the public that health professionals’ registration is further assured beyond initial qualification.

-We want to support a culture of person-centred professionalism across pharmacy by ensuring our standards of conduct, ethics and performance are central to continuing registration.
+We want to support a culture of person-centred professionalism across pharmacy by ensuring our Standards for Pharmacy Professionals are central to continuing registration.

 We have been working on the introduction of new arrangements for further assuring standards for safe and effective pharmacy practice for some time, and initially this was called ‘revalidation’ We have decided not to use this term anymore because it was not well understood.